metaperl/python-bittrex/README.md

 Python bindings for bittrex.
 I am Not associated -- use at your own risk, etc.

-For python 2 - other forks are based on Python 3.
-The most signiciant difference is that urllib was split into submodules for Python 3.

-Another thing: `buy_market` works in this fork.
-Even though 'trex apparently has disabled it.

 In order to run the integration tests, a file called "secrets.json" must be added to the root folder of this distro.
 I.e. the same directory as this README.